 Williams Nursery – Westfield

-The perfect "starter" pumpkin patch for the little ones, Williams is an adorable farm with a small homemade pumpkin patch.
+The perfect "starter" pumpkin patch for little ones, Williams is an adorable garden center with a small homemade pumpkin patch.
 You'll also find wagons to pull, a maze, hayride, pony rides, and apple cider.
-Keep an eye out for fall events, such as a scarecrow contest and free mini pumpkin weekends.
+Keep an eye out for fall events, such as a scarecrow contest and free mini-pumpkin weekends.
+Pumpkin picking is offered weekends in October and Columbus Day.

-This article first published in September 2012 but is updated annually.
+This article first published in September 2012 and was updated for 2018.